Pest animals

 Which feral animal species are targeted?

-Foxes, feral cats and rabbits are targeted for control in the majority of our nature reserves.
+Foxes, cats and rabbits are targeted for control in the majority of our nature reserves.
 Regular programs are undertaken with the aim of reducing the population and the overall impact of these animals.

 How are the program’s methodologies selected?